HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 I handwrote the narrative in the book as I do not have access to a printer.
 Although this apsect is not ideal, i think it gives it an authentic feel as if your actually reading someone's story or diary.
 A limitation I had is that sometimes the pages touch unintentionally, so for the final showcase I put a pencil between each page to prevent this.
 ALthough this is not ideal or a prt of the final fabrication, I could not think of a way to stop this problem.
+Apart from this limitation, i am very happy with the book and the authentic personal experience it creates.